jpconstantineau/NRF52-GDB-Debugger/readme.md

 As a starting point, have a look [here](https://bluetun.serverbox.ch/2020/01/10/flashing-the-nrf52840-with-a-blackmagic-probe-swd-jtag-programmer/)

 The [Community Add-on to the Adafruit_nRF52_Arduino Board Support Package](https://github.com/jpconstantineau/Community_nRF52_Arduino) has included the Black Magic Probe to the Arduino IDE so that it can be used to program the bootloader.
+See it in action [here](https://youtu.be/hIclx-_i-jQ)